FREE SHIPPING when you send us your OEM converters!

 Aftermarket Catalytic Converters

 “Aftermarket” refers to parts that are replacement parts to the original equipment.
-Aftermarket Catalytic converters are very cheap compared to the OEM converters because aftermarket part manufacturers do not have to meet the warranty standards before distributing them.
-OEM Catalytic Converters are designed to last the entire lifetime of your car if handled adequately.
-Aftermarket Catalytic Converters have no responsibility to survive that long, so they are made using cheaper materials.
+Aftermarket catalytic converters are very cheap compared to the OEM converters because aftermarket part manufacturers do not have to meet the warranty standards before distributing them.
+OEM catalytic converters are designed to last the entire lifetime of your car if handled with care.
+Aftermarket catalytic converters have no responsibility to survive as long, so they are made using cheaper materials.

-Since the Aftermarket Catalytic Converters are not held to high warranty standards like OEM converters, the Aftermarket Manufacturers save costs by using less precious metals.
-Because less precious metals are applied to the converter, there is less filtration of toxic compounds from the vehicle’s engine.
-The minuscule amount of precious metals that will be found in these Converters make the recyclable value far less than the OEM Converters.
+Since the aftermarket catalytic converters are not held to high warranty standards like OEM converters, the aftermarket manufacturers save costs by using less precious metals like rhodium, platinum, and palladium.
+Since less precious metals are applied to the converter, there is less filtration of toxic compounds from the vehicle’s engine.
+The low amount of precious metals that will be found in these converters make the recyclable value far less than the OEM converters.

 How to determine if your Catalytic Converter is an Aftermarket:

-catalytic converterAftermarket Converters usually have a silver shield, and an arrow imprinted on it.
-Commonly the serial numbers on these converters begin with the letter “N.”
+catalytic converterThe most obvious distinction is the presence of a silver shield with an arrow imprinted on it, and the serial numbers on these converters begin with the letter “N.”

 RESOURCES